mudgen/quickswap-contracts/README.md

 ```

 The `withdraw(StakeInput[] calldata _stakes)` function enables a user to remove a specified amount of dQUICK from one or more Syrup Pools in a single transaction.

-Note that this is new functionality because it enables a user to specify the amount of dQUICK to remove from each Syrup Pool.
-The old `StakingRewards` contract only allowed a user to withdraw *all* dQUICK from a Syrup Pool and could only do so for one Syrup Pool per transaction.

 ---
 #### withdrawAndDragonLair(StakeInput[] calldata _stakes)